Truck Accident Lawyer Dayton, OH

 Substance Abuse

 Truck drivers are required to take screenings for substance abuse when they are hired and then throughout their time of employment.
-This is to confirm that drivers are complying with the laws, and they are not driving while under the influence of drugs and/or alcohol.
-Some drivers may take illicit drugs in order to stay awake or to help them sleep during their rest breaks.
+This is to confirm that drivers are complying with the laws and are not driving while under the influence of drugs and/or alcohol.
+Some drivers may take illicit drugs to stay awake or to help them sleep during their rest breaks.
 However, such use of illegal drugs can easily contribute to the wrong maneuver being made on the road and a horrific collision to ensue.

 Dayton, OH Truck Accident Infographic

-What to Do After a Car Accident
+What To Do After An Accident

 At the scene of a truck accident, do your best to stay calm.
-The scene is probably hectic and stressful, but assessing yourself for injuries will take precedent.
+The scene is probably hectic and stressful, but assessing yourself for injuries will take precedence.
 Turn on your hazard lights, call for help, get medical attention, stay at the scene, gather information from all parties involved, collect evidence, and don’t discuss the accident with anyone else but the responding officer.
 The officer will take a report of the accident, which you can get a copy of in the days to follow.

 During this time, it’s important that you put yourself first.
 Your health and finances are a priority, and you may need a legal team to guide you and protect your best interests.
 Handling a case alone can be challenging for many reasons.
 You are probably not familiar with the law and your case could be extremely complex.
 Having a lawyer at your side can help you prepare a stronger case.
 If you have multiple injuries or have suffered a moderate or severe injury, it may mean you could be eligible to receive more damages.
 Some of the top injuries that a lawyer usually sees in car accident cases are described below.
-Contact a truck accident lawyer in Dayton, Ohio from Cowan & Hilgeman today for immediate help over a consultation.

 Dayton Truck Accident Statistics

+Truck accidents are serious collisions that should be warded against at all costs.
+There are regulations that truck drivers have to follow, such as taking rest periods after so many hours of driving, not driving more than a set number of hours within a week, and so on.
+But despite these regulations, truck drivers may violate them to get to their destination on time which can cause accidents.
+In fact, according to the Federal Motor Carrier Safety Administration, over 5,000 trucks were involved in fatal crashes in the United States in 2019.
 According to the National Highway Traffic Safety Administration (NHTSA), truck driver fatigue is a factor in up to 30 percent of all truck accidents.
 Driver fatigue is a serious problem that can lead to dangerous driving behaviors.
 When drivers are fatigued, they are more likely to make mistakes, such as falling asleep at the wheel, driving too fast, or failing to yield the right of way.

-What Are Reasons Why Truck Accidents Happen?
+Why Do Truck Accidents Happen?

 Many factors may lead to truck accidents, but we’ll explore eight common reasons why such accidents occur:

-- Distracted driving: While truck drivers are held to a higher degree of responsibility than your everyday pedestrian driving, distracted driving also may affect truck drivers.
+- Distracted driving.
+While truck drivers are held to a higher degree of responsibility than your everyday pedestrian driving, distracted driving also may affect truck drivers.
 Anything from texting or calling while driving, eating and drinking, changing the radio station, etc., are examples of distracted driving.

-- Driver’s fatigue: Truck drivers are often overworked and many might be on the open road for ten hours or more with very few breaks in between.
+- Driver’s fatigue.
+Truck drivers are often overworked and many might be on the open road for ten hours or more with very few breaks in between.
 Driving this long is exhausting especially if you’re not given much of a chance to catch up on rest.
 Truck drivers are expected to meet certain quotas within certain timeframes and this causes them to overwork themselves.

-- Driving while under the influence: Driving while under the influence also causes truck accidents.
+- Driving while under the influence.
+Driving while under the influence also causes truck accidents.
 Besides the usual culprits like alcohol, truck drivers may also use stimulating drugs like cocaine or meth.
 Due to needing to work long hours without many opportunities to sleep, some truck drivers turn to drugs like cocaine, meth, or medications like Adderall to keep them awake.

-- Weather conditions: During massive snow or even rainstorms, pedestrians are advised to stay inside if they can help it.
+- Weather conditions.
+During massive snow or even rainstorms, pedestrians are advised to stay inside if they can help it.
 However, truck drivers may not always have this privilege.
 An icy road paired with falling snow obscuring visibility can quickly cause an accident.

-- Poor road conditions: While we tend to think of truck drivers as driving out on the open highway solely, they still need to use roads inside cities, towns, and villages to deliver and pick up their cargo.
-Unfortunately, not every road is the same and issues like crumbling infrastructure, missing or confusing traffic signage, or missing guardrails may cause an accident.
+- Poor road conditions.
+While we tend to think of truck drivers as driving out on the open highway solely, they still need to use roads inside cities, towns, and villages to deliver and pick up their cargo.
+Unfortunately, not every road is the same, and issues like crumbling infrastructure, missing or confusing traffic signage, or missing guardrails may cause an accident.
 In these situations, the government might be held liable.

-- Poor vehicle maintenance: Properly maintaining a vehicle is crucial for every vehicle owner and this is even more so the case with truck drivers.
+- Poor vehicle maintenance.
+Properly maintaining a vehicle is crucial for every vehicle owner and this is even more so the case with truck drivers.
 Normally it’s the truck driver’s responsibility to maintain their truck or inform the necessary parties when repairs or checks are needed.
 However, sometimes the trucking company itself might be at fault.

-- Cargo loads: Cargo that’s improperly loaded can quickly take a nasty turn.
+- Cargo loads.
+Cargo that’s improperly loaded can quickly take a nasty turn.
 Cargo can fall out while on the highway or cause a truck to tip over.
 For cargo loads, multiple parties might be involved.
 It might be the trucking company’s responsibility to load the cargo themselves, a third party such as a warehouse, or even the driver themselves.
 At the very least, a truck driver should check their cargo before departing.

 Why You Need a Truck Accident Lawyer

-Working with a truck accident lawyer has the skills and experience of helping other clients who have suffered injuries that have been caused by a commercial truck accident.
+Working with a truck accident lawyer has the skills and experience to help other clients who have suffered injuries that have been caused by a commercial truck accident.
 A professional like a truck accident lawyer will work towards getting you the compensation that you rightly deserve for your losses.
 When a commercial truck is involved that will most likely mean that multiple liable parties are involved, so having help from a lawyer can help you manage every aspect of your claim.
 A lawyer will have the time and resources to take action on your behalf with your best interests in mind.
 Here are a few reasons why you should have a truck accident lawyer on your side to help you get full justice:

 - Being involved in a truck accident could mean that it becomes difficult to know who all the parties involved are liable for the accident and your injuries.
 Sometimes those liable parties could include the driver, the trucking company, the truck manufacturer, or even government entities.
 Having a lawyer could ensure that all liable parties involved are held accountable so that you can get the compensation promptly.